bbbtttiii/4tnr/README.md

 # 4tnr
-4tnr is a CLI-based guidebook for Colorado's Fourteeners (mountains with an elevation of at least 14,000 feet).
+4tnr is a CLI-based guidebook for Colorado's Fourteeners.

 ![](4tnr.gif)